Umuzi-org/tech-department/content/department-processes/what-recruits-need-to-know/_index.md

 - Don't be late for workshops.
 - Don't be late for standup.
 - Don't be disruptive and noisy during workshops and meetings.
 - Submit your projects on time via Tilde.
-And follow
 - Submit high quality work and do your best.
 - Communicate problems to the staff (you are not in this alone but we cannot help you if you don't communicate)
 - Always complete your attendance check here for details: {{% contentlink "remote-work"  %}}